-This report addresses biodiversity values within the Williamtown SAP and identifies the constraints and opportunities for the potential development of the future Williamtown SAP masterplan.
-It aims to test the Structure Plan that was developed as part of a series of Enquiry by Design Workshops and to establish the relevant specifications and requirements to assist in the development of the masterplan.
+This report addresses biodiversity values within the Williamtown SAP and identifies the constraints and opportunities for the potential development of the future Williamtown SAP Masterplan.
+It aims to test the Structure Plan that was developed as part of a series of Enquiry by Design Workshops and to establish the relevant specifications and requirements to assist in the development of the Masterplan.

 It is noted that the legislative pathway for the development includes a potential State Significant Development application.
 This would create a simplified pathway to support new development within Williamtown SAP and would facilitate the development as 'complying development' subject to meeting the relevant consent conditions.
-This would require development of a Biodiversity Development Assessment Report (BDAR) or Biodiversity Certification Assessment Report (BCAR) and an EPBC referral.
-This assessment is not a BDAR and all credit obligations are provided as indicative only to support the masterplan design process.
+This would require development of a Biodiversity Development Assessment Report (BDAR) and an EPBC referral.
+This assessment is not a BDAR and all credit obligations are provided as indicative only to support the Masterplan design process.